stevna/BINF4241-group11/Assignment5/answers.md

 ## Part 3 - UNO

 ##### expected input
+First of all the user has insert the player's names.
+Afterwards each player inserts which card he wanna use.
 Every card has an identifier.
 The system only allows these identifiers as input.
 * Standard cards: